ede1998/rip2/README.md

 `rip` is a command-line deletion tool focused on safety, ergonomics, and performance.
 It favors a simple interface, and does *not* implement the xdg-trash spec or attempt to achieve the same goals.

-> This version is a fork:
->
-> 1. Kevin Liu's original `rip`, which has been left untouched since 2020.
-> 2. ⇒ [@StandingPadAnimation](https://github.com/StandingPadAnimations) fork which adds a few features.
->
-> I'm doing a fork of this fork, half to learn rust, and half to implement customizations.
-> I also like to understand software I use, especially when that software is not actively developed.

 Deleted files get sent to the graveyard (`/tmp/graveyard-$USER` by default, see [notes](#notes) on changing this) under their absolute path, giving you a chance to recover them.
 No data is overwritten.
 If files that share the same path are deleted, they will be renamed as numbered backups.

-`rip` is made for lazy people.
-If any part of the interface could be more intuitive, please open an issue or pull request.
+This version is a fork-of-a-fork:

+1. Unmaintained since 2020, Kevin Liu's original [`rip`](https://github.com/nivekuil/rip).
+2. This was forked to [@StandingPadAnimation](https://github.com/StandingPadAnimations) who added a few features.
+3. Finally, that repo was forked [here](https://github.com/MilesCranmer/rm-improved) with ongoing maintenance:
+    - Added a test suite
+    - Adding several unmerged PRs from the original repo
+    - General maintenance
+    - etc.

 ## Installation